ugrewer/APSIM_RotationTraining/docs/basic crop rotations.rst

 - Ensure that the *"Must sow?"* tickbox is unticked.
 If ticked, the script enforces that a crop is sown at the end of the sowing window, even if sowing conditions are not satisfied.
 - Update the sowing properties to mirror the earlier parameters used for simulating sorghum in Dalby (Cultivar: Buster; Sowing depth: 30mm; Row spacing: 750mm; Plant population: 10 plants/m2).

+(Please note: The above specified parameters of soil moisture and rainfall thresholds are quite a bit higher than what most agronomists would recommend for sorghum sowing in Dalby.
+However, for this tutorial, it is more instructive and illustrative to specify thresholds that are not satisfied in at least some of the recorded seasons, so that we can observe the consequences of not being able to sow a crop in certain years.)

 Simple Modifications of C# Scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^